Naitik582/oibsip_taskno--Level-1-Project-4-/README.md

----

-Final Result:
+**Final Result:**

-The model successfully predicts the sentiment of any given text
+• The model successfully predicts the sentiment of any given text

-Accuracy and performance are good for basic real-world testing
+• Accuracy and performance are good for basic real-world testing

-Useful for analyzing opinions on social media or feedback systems
+• Useful for analyzing opinions on social media or feedback systems

----

-Agar chaaho toh main ab is README ko .md ya .txt file me export karke bhi de sakta hoon.
-Ready?